salcedoe/MtMdocs/docs/matlabBasics/PlottingBasics.md

 ## Swarm Plots

 Swarm Charts are one-dimensional plots of all the data.
 So, we are not binning or summarizing the data—we are showing *all* the data.
-Plus, these charts use some math to create shapes that indicate regions of high density or outliers.
+These charts also use some math to create shapes that indicate regions of high density or outliers.

-Unlike the **`boxchart`** function, which accepts a single vector of data, **`swarmchart`** requires at minimum two inputs: both an `x` and a `y` input.
+Unlike the **`boxchart`** function, which accepts a single vector of data, the **`swarmchart`** function requires at minimum two inputs: an `x` and a `y` input.
 So, if you have a single vector of data to plot, like the Minimum Temperatures, you need to create an `x` vector of the same length, but with a constant value, like 1.
 In effect, you are creating a scatter plot, but where the x-coordinate for each data point is exactly the same.

 Here's an example of how to plot maximum temperatures as a swarm chart: